 This test helps to measure islet-cell autoantibodies that attack against a variety of islet cell proteins.
-This is the most commonly detected among newly diagnosed diabetes type 1, almost detected in about 80% of type 1 diabetes.
+It is most commonly detected among newly diagnosed diabetes type 1, almost detected in about 80% of type 1 diabetes.

-This test helps to measure autoantibodies that attack against beta cell proteins (antigen) still it is not that much specific to beta cells.
-This is the also most commonly detected among newly diagnosed diabetes type 1, almost detected in about 75% of type 1 diabetes.
+This test helps to measure autoantibodies that attack against beta-cell proteins (antigen) still it is not that much specific to beta cells.
+It is also most commonly detected among newly diagnosed diabetes type 1, almost detected in about 75% of type 1 diabetes.

 This test also measures autoantibodies attacking against beta cell antigens, but it is not specific, still detects in about 60% of type 1 diabetes.

 Insulin Auto-antibodies test